ujuadimora-dev/Afrik-kitchen/README.md

 ### Imagery

-The Website logo was made using Canva using the Gold colour to match in with the website color scheme.
+The Website logo was made using logo.com a free site for creatimg logo of every type.

 The hero image was taken from Pexels which is a royalty free image site.